Oil prices up on strong U.S. jobs data, Venezuela sanctions

 By Devika Krishna Kumar

-NEW YORK (Reuters) - Oil prices rose more than 1 percent on Friday, after upbeat U.S. jobs data strengthened expectations for higher fuel demand and on signs that U.S. sanctions on Venezuelan exports have helped tighten supply.
+NEW YORK (Reuters) - Oil prices rose about 3 percent on Friday on upbeat U.S. jobs data and signs that U.S. sanctions on Venezuelan exports have helped tighten supply, then extending gains after weekly data showed U.S. drillers cut the number of oil rigs.

 Oil prices got a boost from Wall Street after surprisingly strong U.S. job growth data fed demand for equities.